BubblerBrayden34/TheBaconNinjasOfGod/README.md

 # 💳 Credits

-This project could not have been done without [BubblerBrayden34,](https://github.com/BubblerBrayden34) Lucci, and all of the people who made the games.
+This project could not have been done without [BubblerBrayden34,](https://github.com/BubblerBrayden34) Skruzzy, and all of the people who made the games.

 We are planning to add emulated games, and much more!